lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 ## The Holy Grail of Triple Keyboard Layouts

 ### What is this?
 The engine that "unlocks" the <kbd>WINDOWS</kbd> modifier key in DotA 2 and then binds it to <kbd>SPACE</kbd>.
 This gives you 2 modifiers for keyboard layouts: <kbd>ALT</kbd> and <kbd>SPACE</kbd>.
 Some of you will recall Loopuleasa's work which was broken by Valve's limits to the autoexec in the spring of 2016.
-This project is a fork from the former and restores most of its functionality with the addition of five lines of AHK code (and 1 optional line):
+This project is a fork from the former and restores most of its functionality with the addition of five lines of AHK code (and two optional lines):

     ; 1. **Highly Recommended**
     ; Documentation: https://autohotkey.com/docs/commands/_SingleInstance.htm